Tissue Chip for Drug Screening

 In 2011, NIH’s Common Fund and National Institute of Neurological Disorders and Stroke led trans-NIH efforts aimed at better understanding how tissue chips work.
 Seeking the best ideas in engineering, biology and toxicology, NIH issued two requests for applications in the fall of 2011: RFA-RM-11-022 and RFA-RM-12-001.

 On July 24, 2012, NIH announced the resulting 17 awards to researchers who will work to develop human tissue chips that could better predict drug safety and efficacy before they are tested in people.
 Two additional awards funded by other NIH Institutes and Centers were issued in September.
-View the 2012 tissue chip awardees and learn more about funding for this program.
+View the 2012 tissue chip awardees.
+On September 16, 2014, NCATS announced the next phase of the program designed to integrate these tissue chips into a full body system to evaluate drugs.
+NIH awarded approximately $17 million in fiscal year 2014 to 11 institutions.
+View project descriptions for the 2014 awardees, and learn more about funding for this program.

 DARPA is conducting a separate but parallel program in close coordination with the NIH.
 It has entered into cooperative agreements with two NIH tissue chip award recipients (the Wyss Institute at Harvard University and MIT) to develop engineering platforms capable of integrating 10 or more organ systems.

-FDA will help explore how this new technology might be used to assess drug safety prior to approval for first-in-human studies.
+FDA is exploring how this new technology might be used to assess drug safety prior to approval for first-in-human studies.

 Tissue Chip News

 NIH’s Tissue Chip program focuses on critical challenges in the drug discovery pipeline.
-Read the supplement published on Dec.
-20, 2013, in Stem Cell Research & Therapy that highlights these innovative projects.
+Read the thematic issue of Experimental Biology and Medicine published on Sept.
+1, 2014, that highlights these innovative projects.